silvaio/diyPresso-One/README.md

 With open-source DiY hardware and software breaking things is part of life (and of the fun!), but we are working with high voltage, water, high temperature and pressurized containers,
 so: **be careful!**
 There are some sanity checks, watchdogs and other things in the software that provide some protection, but this is not failsafe.
 The authors of this software cannot provide any garantee on the correct and safe functioning of this software. **You** are responsible for the safe usage of this software and hardware.

+### Safety Improvements (v2.x)
+- **Commissioning Water Verification**: During initial setup, the system now verifies that at least 125 grams (~125ml) of water was pumped from the reservoir to the boiler before allowing commissioning to complete.
+- **Dry Boiler Detection**: Temperature rate monitoring detects when the boiler is heating without water by monitoring heating rate.
+If temperature rises faster than 25°C/min (while above 50°C), heating is automatically shut down with a "DRY_BOILER" error.
+- **Commissioning Assumptions**: After successful commissioning, the system assumes the boiler contains water.
+Always ensure commissioning completes with proper water flow to avoid damage.

 ## Functions